 Odds of dying from a car crash with no seat belt is 1 in 2.

-Between 2014 to 2018, more than half of the passenger vehicle occupants killed weren’t wearing seatbelts.
-Thousands of lives were at stake and the NHTSA was faced with the overwhelming challenge of figuring out a way to reach teen segments while their traditional advertising consumption was decreasing at staggering rates.
-New strategies and tactical methods, like experiential advertising and digital media buys, needed to be explored to reach this audience.
+Between 2014 to 2018, more than half of the passenger vehicle occupants killed in car crashes weren’t wearing seatbelts.
+Thousands of lives were at stake, and the NHTSA was faced with the overwhelming challenge of figuring out a way to reach teen segments, whose traditional advertising consumption was decreasing at staggering rates.
+New strategies and tactical methods, like experiential advertising and digital media buys, needed to be explored in order to reach this audience.

 The Agency commissioned local artists to illustrate community posters in the style of popular street art to reach young teen drivers.
 The graphics were designed to be more playful and less stern than materials used in past Click It or Ticket campaigns in order to connect with teens.
 The posters were hung at popular teen hangouts and were used on other collateral handouts such as t-shirts and stickers.

-The agency power washed campaign messages and powerful stencil visuals on sidewalks in high traffic areas.
-The stencils displayed the actual lengths that drivers, who were not wearing their seatbelts, were thrown from cars.
+The agency power-washed campaign messages and powerful stencil visuals on sidewalks in high-traffic areas.
+The stencils displayed the actual distances that drivers not wearing their seatbelts were thrown from cars during car crashes.

-The number of deaths declined during the pilot program engagement in comparison to the previous annualized enforcement period.
+The number of car crash deaths declined significantly during the pilot program engagement in comparison to the previous annualized enforcement period.

-45,750 hashtag and photo shares for in-theater standee.
+There were 45,750 hashtag and photo shares from in-theater standees.

 Use [A][S][W][D] or [←][↑][↓][→] to MOVE